Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

-Zelnorm (tegaserod) is a prescription medication for women with irritable bowel syndrome with constipation (IBS-C).
+Zelnorm (tegaserod) is a prescription drug for women with irritable bowel syndrome with constipation (IBS-C).
 Zelnorm is for women less than 65 years old.
 Zelnorm was previously on the market until it was voluntarily withdrawn in 2007 due to safety concerns.
 A complete safety review was completed by the United States Food and Drug Administration and a committee called the Gastrointestinal Drugs Advisory Committee (GIDAC).
-The thorough review concluded the Zelnorm was safe for use in individuals with IBS-C, and in 2019, Zelnorm was reintroduced into the market.1
+The thorough review concluded the Zelnorm was safe for use in people with IBS-C, and in 2019 Zelnorm was reintroduced into the market.1

 Zelnorm is a selective serotonin type-4 (5-HT4) receptor agonist and is the only one of its kind currently available for IBS-C. By activating this specific serotonin receptor on cells in the gastrointestinal tract, Zelnorm increases and stabilizes gut motility and intestinal secretions to increase the frequency of bowel movements.
 It also inhibits aspects of gut sensitivity, potentially decreasing the abdominal pain that can come along with IBS-C.1,2

-The medication comes in a tablet form that is taken by mouth.
+The drug comes in a tablet form that is taken by mouth.
 It is important to take Zelnorm exactly how it is prescribed and to seek emergency medical attention if you take too much of the medicine.
-If there is no improvement in IBS-C symptoms after four to six weeks of treatment, the medication should be discontinued.
+If there is no improvement in IBS-C symptoms after four to six weeks of treatment, Zelnorm should be discontinued.

-At this time, the safety and efficacy of Zelnorm in men and children with IBS-C is not known, and these groups should not take this medication.
+At this time, the safety and efficacy of Zelnorm in men and children with IBS-C is not known, and these groups should not take this drug.
 Women over 65 years old should also not take Zelnorm.
-Tell your prescriber if you have other conditions and medications you are taking.
+Tell your prescriber if you have other conditions and medicines you are taking.

 - History of a cardiovascular event, including a stroke, heart attack, transient ischemic attack, or angina (chest pain)